JosiahCraw/Vector-Accelerator-Hardware/README.md

 # ENEL373 Assignment
-This repo is arranged in the same way that is expected for the ENEL373 2020 Assiginment submission.
+This repo is arranged in the same way that is expected for the ENEL373 2020 Assignment submission.
 It is expected that students use this format while working on the assignment as it decreases the number of files on Eng Git as well as the amount of storage used.
 Tutors will also expect this layout when helping you, we don't want to clog up our computers with endless cached/sim/run files.